First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Introduction

+Despite these obstacles, significant progress has been made in characterizing outflows beyond $z \sim 3$ using various facilities. \citet{Sugahara2019} utilized deep ground-based spectra to identify outflows via low-ionization rest-frame UV absorption lines in composite spectra of galaxies at $z=5-6$.
+In the sub-millimeter regime, \citet{Birkin2025} employed ALMA stacking of [C~II] 158$\mu$m emission to probe cold gas outflows at $z \sim 5$.
+More recently, the advent of the James Webb Space Telescope \citep[JWST,][]{Gardner2006} has revolutionized this field.
+With its unprecedented sensitivity and near-infrared spectroscopic capabilities, JWST/NIRSpec enables the detailed probing of rest-frame optical features that were previously inaccessible.
+Through the analysis of broad components in emission lines (e.g., H$\alpha$, [O~III]), several studies have statistically characterized ionized outflows in galaxies spanning $z \sim 3$ to $z \sim 9$ \citep{Carniani2024, Saldana-Lopez2025, Cooper2025, Xu2025}.
+These works generally confirm that feedback mechanisms are active in the early universe, yet they primarily focus on the ionized gas phase.

-Absorption line spectroscopy is a powerful and widely used technique to probe the kinematics of cool gas flows along the line of sight.
-Blueshifted low-ionization metal absorption lines, such as the \ion{Mg}{2} $\lambda\lambda2796, 2803$ doublet and the \ion{Na}{1} D $\lambda\lambda5890, 5896$ doublet, are particularly effective tracers of cool ($T \sim 10^4$ K), neutral gas in outflows \citep[e.g.,][]{Weiner2009, Martin2012, Rubin2014}.
-The \ion{Mg}{2} doublet, commonly detected in the CGM of galaxies, is a robust indicator of enriched cool gas over a wide range of \ion{H}{1} column densities \citep{Bergeron1986, Churchill2000}.
-The \ion{Na}{1} D doublet, with its low ionization potential (5.1 eV), specifically traces dense, neutral regions often shielded by dust \citep{Savage1996, Baron2020}.
-However, due to their weakness, detecting these features in individual high-redshift galaxies is often infeasible.
+Absorption line spectroscopy is also a powerful and widely used technique to probe the kinematics of cool gas flows along the line of sight.
+Blueshifted low-ionization metal absorption lines, such as the \ion{Mg}{2} $\lambda\lambda2796, 2803$ doublet and the \ion{Na}{1} D $\lambda\lambda5890, 5896$ doublet, are particularly effective tracers of cool, neutral gas in outflows \citep[e.g.,][]{Weiner2009, Martin2012, Rubin2014}.
+The \ion{Mg}{2} doublet, commonly detected in the CGM of galaxies, is a robust indicator of enriched cool gas ($T \sim 10^4$ K) over a wide range of \ion{H}{1} column densities \citep{Bergeron1986, Churchill2000}.
+The \ion{Na}{1} D doublet, with its low ionization potential (5.1 eV), specifically traces dense, neutral gas ($T < 10^3$ K) often shielded by dust \citep{Savage1996, Puspitarini2012, Baron2020}.
+However, detecting these subtle absorption features in individual high-redshift galaxies remains challenging. \citet{Valentino2025} recently reported individual detections of blueshifted \ion{Mg}{2} absorption in two rare massive quiescent galaxies at $z \sim 4$ and $z \sim 7$.
+However, a statistical census of the cool, low-ionization gas phase traced by \ion{Mg}{2} in the typical, abundant star-forming galaxy population remains largely unexplored.